Last Updated: April 2026

 Old Thousand

-If you want to take someone on a date that includes Chinese food, I recommend Old Thousand on the East side.
-It’s a hip spot with a cocktail bar.
-Happy time is Monday to Friday from 5 – 6:30pm with food discounts and 50% off all bottles of wine.
+If you want to take someone on a date that includes Chinese food, Old Thousand on the East Side is the spot.
+Hip vibe with a cocktail bar.
+Happy hour Mon–Fri 5–6:30pm with food discounts and 50% off all bottles of wine.

 Price Range: $$

-What To Order: mapo eggplant (vegan), green beans, kung pao cauliflower, general tso chicken, and char siu
+What to order: Mapo eggplant (vegan), green beans, kung pao cauliflower, general tso chicken, char siu.

 1000 E 11th St